Levi477/Ferrite/README.md

 To add Ferrite to your Rust project, simply include it in your `Cargo.toml`:

 ## 📜 Roadmap
-- 📌 Implement more ML models like Decision Trees & Gradient Boosting.
+📌 Implement more ML models like Decision Trees & Gradient Boosting.<br>
-- 📌 Optimize performance using SIMD & GPU acceleration.
+📌 Optimize performance using SIMD & GPU acceleration.<br>
-- 📌 Provide a high-level API similar to Scikit-Learn.
+📌 Provide a high-level API similar to Scikit-Learn.<br>

 ## 🤝 Contributing
 Want to make Ferrite better?
-Feel free to contribute!
+Feel free to contribute!<br>
-	- 1. Fork the repo 🍴
+	 1. Fork the repo 🍴<br>
-	- 2. Create a branch 🔧
+	 2. Create a branch 🔧<br>
-	- 3. Commit your changes 💡
+	 3. Commit your changes 💡<br>
-	- 4. Submit a pull request 🚀
+	 4. Submit a pull request 🚀<br>

 ## 🛡️ License
-Ferrite is MIT Licensed, so you can use it freely in your projects!
+Ferrite is MIT Licensed, so you can use it freely in your projects!<br>